 Bernard Moon, Co-Founder & Partner

-Bernard Moon is a Co-founder & Partner at SparkLabs Global Ventures.
-He is also a Co-founder & Partner at SparkLabs, a startup accelerator in Korea.
+Bernard Moon is a Co-founder & Partner at SparkLabs Group.
 Previously, he was Co-founder & CEO of Vidquik, a web conferencing & sales solutions platform.
 Bernard was a Managing Director at the Lunsford Group, which is a private investment firm with holdings in real estate, healthcare and other industries.
 Bernard was Co-founder & VP of Business Development of GoingOn Networks, a social media platform for companies, and also led their product development where BusinessWeek recognized them in their "Best of the Web" list.
 Previously, Bernard was a Director at iRG, a leading boutique investment bank in Asia, where he focused on TMT companies.